Jana4037/NeuroSymbolic-AI/README.md

 | End-to-end learning | ✅ Supported | ✅ Supported |
 | Used in this study | Inference only | Inference only |

 ---

-## Limitations

-- **No ground truth annotations** — precision, recall, and F1 cannot be computed.
-The study relies on inter-system agreement and aggregate counts.
-- **Inference-only evaluation** — end-to-end joint training of neural and symbolic layers was not performed.
-- **Threshold sensitivity** — DeepProbLog's 0.10 threshold was chosen heuristically and has not been systematically tuned.

----

-## Future Work

-- Expert annotation of valid runs/sets per image to enable precision/recall evaluation.
-- Full end-to-end joint training for both frameworks.
-- Continuous probability output for NeurASP to enable a fair head-to-head comparison.
-- Adding [Scallop](https://arxiv.org/abs/2304.04812) as a third framework for a three-way comparison.
-- Batching triplet queries in DeepProbLog to reduce WMC overhead and close the speed gap with NeurASP.
-- Mobile deployment using NeurASP's speed advantage for a real-time game assistant.

----